What is culture?

 From the lavish banquets of the Roman elite to the indulgences of the European bourgeoisie, life built around pleasure was a marker of status and exclusivity.

-Epicurean philosophy, which emphasized the pursuit of refined and moderate pleasures to achieve tranquillity (ataraxia), was once a guiding principle for a select few.
+Epicurean philosophy, which emphasised the pursuit of refined and moderate pleasures to achieve tranquillity (ataraxia), was once a guiding principle for a select few.

-However, with the rise of consumerism in the 1960s, pleasure-seeking was no longer reserved for the upper classes—it was democratized.
+However, with the rise of consumerism in the 1960s, pleasure-seeking was no longer reserved for the upper classes—it was democratised.

 Mass production, aggressive advertising, and the expansion of credit transformed desire into an economic engine, making luxury and indulgence accessible to the many rather than the few.